Enterprise Feature Matrix

 | Multi-Tenant Portals | ||

 Data as of February 2026.
-Enterprise features comparison based on publicly available documentation and pricing pages.
+Features are based on publicly available information and vendor documentation.
+Some Enterprise-tier features require custom contracts and pricing.

 Strengths & Weaknesses